jdoleary/Spellmasons/docs/TasksCurrent.md

 # Bugs / Cleaning
 - If you try to join a multiplayer game in two tabs on the same browser you get an infinite spinner even tho there is an error in console
 - visually, minibosses move too fast
-- modifier doesn't say "bloat 2" if you cast two bloats
 - archer still had freeze modifier listed in tooltip even after the freeze disappeared naturally on the next turn
     - freeze is behaving weird in Russell's playtest, it's not ticking down as it should
         - maybe it has to do with it being triggered off of chain? he also had bloat on
 - frozen units start animating again after they take damage
-- make potions disappear with same effect as a disappearing scroll on the end of the level
 - **critical** miniboss vampire was able to move without playing walking animation during the ranged unit turn phase and then continue walking on his own
 - Update inventory gif to show book
 - Multiplayer starts on tutorial level